 The creators, among them director Don Siegel, didn’t expect the film to make such an impact.
 They merely intended to make a thrilling story and entertain and scare people.
 During the release of the film, it was ignored by critics.
 However, as years go by critics eventually became more accepting in considering the film for review.

 A remake was made in 1978 of the classic paranoid metaphor, this time it is yuppies who threaten to replace humankind with synthetic veggie-humans.
-The remake was box office success and was very well received by critics.
+The remake was a box office success and was very well received by critics.
 It is considered by many to be one of the best remakes of a classic.

 The film was selected in 1994 for preservation in the United States National Film Registry by the Library of Congress for being “culturally, historically, or aesthetically significant.”
 Today many consider it an influential film in the sci-fi genre.

-Partially based on Arthur C. Clarke’s short story “The Sentinel”, the films tells the story of how Humans find a mysterious object buried beneath the Lunar surface that appears to be a monolith.
+Partially based on Arthur C. Clarke’s short story “The Sentinel”, the film tells the story of how Humans find a mysterious object buried beneath the Lunar surface that appears to be a monolith.
 It appears that someone or something helped evolution on earth by placing a monolith, and there is probably another one somewhere else in the universe.
 Evolution then enabled humankind to reach the Lunar’s surface, where they find another monolith, one that signals the monolith placers.
 The humans set off on a quest with the “help” of intelligent computer H.A.L.
 9000 to achieve the next step in evolution.